2026 IIHF World Championship

 Participants

-Sixteen teams will take part in the competition for the 28th time.
+Sixteen teams are taking part in the competition for the 28th time.
 France and Kazakhstan, after taking part in the top division for three and four years respectively, were relegated to Division I after finishing last in their groups at the 2025 edition.
 They will be replaced by Division I champions Great Britain, who secured their immediate promotion back to the top division, and runners-up, Italy, who secured their promotion back to the top division after last appearing in 2022.

 More information Qualification, Host ...